bordalix/helm-wallet/README.md

 ### `yarn build`

+⚠️ You need yarn v1, for some reason it doesn't work with yarn v2 (under investigation) ⚠️

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.